brandendupont-mcw/second-cms/src/documentation-pages/filing_charging.md

 ### Notes

+* Underlying data counts for each chart can be accessed through [this link](https://github.com/dstemenluc/CCJ.Colorado/tree/main/JD2).
 * Each case is represented once, by the top charge filed.
 * Warrants are excluded (for all cases identified as a warrant).
 * Cases do not map directly to criminal incidents.
 One incident can result in multiple arrests and cases – or multiple incidents could result in the arrest and prosecution of a single individual.